Anti-Armenian sentiment in Turkey: Armenian genocide denial

-Textbooks controversies
+Education

 In February 2015, banners celebrating the genocide were spotted in several cities throughout Turkey.
 They declared: "We celebrate the 100th anniversary of our country being cleansed of Armenians.
 We are proud of our glorious ancestors."

 School textbooks in Turkey have been criticized for their negative depictions of Armenians and explicit denial of the Armenian Genocide and other Ottoman-era massacres.

 Education in Turkey is centralized: its policy, administration and content are each determined by the Turkish government.
 Textbooks taught in schools are either prepared directly by the Ministry of National Education (MEB) or must be approved by its Instruction and Education Board.
 In practice, this means that the Turkish government is directly responsible for what textbooks are taught in all schools, even private education or those that are dedicated to ethnic minorities.
 The state uses this monopoly to promote the official position of Armenian Genocide denial.

 In 2014, the historian Taner Akçam discussed the 2014–2015 Turkish elementary and middle school textbooks that the MEB had made available on the internet.
 He found that Turkish history textbooks are filled with the message that Armenians are people "who are incited by foreigners, who aim to break apart the state and the country, and who murdered Turks and Muslims."
 The Armenian Genocide is referred to as the "Armenian matter", and is described as a lie perpetrated to further the perceived hidden agenda of Armenians.
 Recognition of the Armenian Genocide is defined as the "biggest threat to Turkish national security".

 Textbooks have also included demonization of Armenians, presenting them as enemies.
 Historian Tunç Aybak states, "These officially distributed educational material reconstruct the history in line with the denial policies of the government portraying the Armenians as the back stabbers and betrayers who are regarded as a threat to the sovereignty and identity of the modern Turkey.
 The racialization of the Armenian ‘problem’ has now become an integral part of the official denial strategy sponsored by the Turkish government and intellectuals of geopolitical state craft and sustained through the institutions of the Turkish state.

+Armenian children who lack legal residency — including undocumented migrants or Syrian Armenian refugees — are allowed to enroll in Armenian schools but are ineligible for formal graduation certificates, a limitation that the European Centre for Law and Justice (ECLJ) states threatens the "continuity of Armenian identity."